osm-search/Nominatim/docs/admin/Advanced-Installations.md

 ## Verification and further setup

-Instructions for import verification and other details like importing Wikidata can be found in [import page](Import.md)
+Instructions for import verification and other details like importing Wikidata can be found in the [import section](Import.md)